Betwork/betwork/README.md

 ### Major Flows
-In its current state (Iteration 2), the application can be tested using the Test User credentials (or create your own via sign-up locally):
+In its current state (Project-Launch), the application can be tested using the Test User credentials (or create your own via sign-up locally or on Heroku):
 * email: test@betwork.com
 * password: password

 Following are the major feature flows that the application supports with:
-* Login with given credentials or sign-up on your own (Heroku Sign Up is NOT working!
-Only local sign-up!)
+* Login with given credentials or sign-up on your own
 * Navigate to Find Friends to follow (add) new friends
 * Navigate to My Friends to view your current friends
 * Next, navigate to Manage Funds to deposit or withdraw money
 * Once you have money and friends, navigating to Live Bets shows you real-time the current games that can be bet on (RapidAPI Live)
+* Games across the NBA, NFL, and NHL are supported
 * Choose a game to bet on (Place Bet) and choose a friend to propose a bet against (Place Bet)
 * Enter an amount to bet, and confirm your bet
 * Navigate back to the home page where you will see your updated balance (with pending bets) and now go to My Bets
+* Flows exist for automatically sending texts and emails to users based on their bet progression
 * On this page, you can see your confirmed, proposed, received, finished, and cancelled bets
 * Should you decide to cancel your proposed bet, you may do so by clicking Cancel Bet prior to the opponent accepting the bet
 * Should you decide to decline an incoming bet, you may also do so by clicking Cancel Bet